roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Cluster management/Upgrade the Heapster components to the metrics-server component.md

 ## Prerequisites {#section_y3f_r2f_xgb .section}

--   You have created a Kubernetes cluster.
+-   A Kubernetes cluster is created.
 For more information, see [Create a Kubernetes cluster](reseller.en-US/User Guide/Kubernetes cluster/Cluster management/Create a Kubernetes cluster.md#).
 -   The Kubernetes cluster version is earlier than v1.12.

 ## Procedure {#section_pzr_r2f_xgb .section}